Haunted Hotels in Europe

 Toftaholm Hherrgard's Spooks

-It's not just women who mourn lost love into the afterlife.
+It's not just women who mourn lost love in the afterlife.

 Here, the daughter of the baron who owned Toftaholm Hherrgard was set to marry a man chosen by her father.
 She, too, loved a peasant boy, and on the morning of her wedding, he hung himself in what is now Room 324.